afshinamighi/Courses/basecamp/week06/inf-bc-w06-python.md

 	- Put a 4 spaces when there is a space in the original message.
 Example: `Hello World` is translated into ....&nbsp;.&nbsp;.-..&nbsp;.-..&nbsp;---&nbsp;&nbsp;&nbsp;&nbsp;.--&nbsp;---&nbsp;.-.&nbsp;.-..&nbsp;-...

 	- Your program should print a proper error message if there is no mapping for specific characters.
+	- Extend your program with functionality of decoding a morse code.
+	- Extend your program such that given a string it detects if it is a normal text or a morse code.
+Then based on the type of the message it translates to the other one.

 ```python